Do you know how achy you can get from carrying your baby’s car seat? Have you seen other people with that awkward stride that comes along with it?

 I never came across this advice until after my kids were out of car seats.
 It would have been a real lifesaver (or back saver).

-Usually, there are two options for carrying these awkward seats — you can either carry it with one arm or cradle it.
+Usually, there are two options for carrying these awkward seats — you can either carry it with one hand or cradle it over your arm.

 If you cradle it with both hands you wouldn’t be able to hold anything else.
 If you have a toddler with you who needs a hand to hold, the situation becomes tricky.
 The only option you’re left with is hooking it over your arm like a picnic basket.

 By the time you get where you’re going, your arm may ache so bad you’re dying to put it down.
 Turns out, there are better and easier ways to carry a baby car seat.